Jim Larrañaga has another double-digit seed on a historic, joyful run

 “It's always been positivity,” Waardenburg said.
 “That's the main emphasis of the program, and you just love him for it because he just makes life so much better and special for you during your time in college.”

 This team makes up for its lack of size with quickness and agility.
-They play a scramble defense, focusing on disrupting opponents, trapping and picking up steals.
-The Hurricanes force 4.6 more turnovers per game than they commit, the fifth-best mark in Division I. That allows their offense to become efficient with easy buckets in the open court before defenses get set.
+The Hurricanes play a scramble defense, focusing on disrupting opponents, trapping and picking up steals.
+They force 4.6 more turnovers per game than they commit, the fifth-best mark in Division I. That allows their offense to become efficient with easy buckets in the open court before defenses get set.

 Larrañaga started the season playing this style of defense about 10 percent of the time.
 As his players caught on, he increased the frequency.
 Now they play that way all the time.
 The goal?
 Make opponents uncomfortable.